 Michelle holds certificates of education in Trauma Informed Services from Portland State University, Adoption and Foster Care from Portland State University, EMDR from the Eye Movement Desensitization and Reprocessing Institute.
 Michelle holds a certificate of education in Play Therapy Practices with recognition as a Registered Play Therapy Supervisor (RPT-S) through The Association for Play Therapy.
 She also has received advanced training, education and certification in Synergetic Play Therapy through the Play Therapy Institute of Colorado.
 Michelle completed her post-graduate certificate degree in Animal Assisted Human Health from the University of Denver Graduate School of Social Work and currently works in partnership with Apollo a therapy dog.
 Michelle is in the process of developing a clinical certification program for continuing education in animal assisted neurobiologically-informed play therapy practices (AANPT) through the Firefly Institute of Research and Education (FIRE).

 She is a member of the American Counseling Association (ACA), Association for Play Therapy (APT) and the National Association for Social Workers (NASW).
-Michelle is a board member for the National Association of Social Workers (NASW) Oregon as Vice President and is a current board member for the Association for Play Therapy, Oregon with a sitting position focused on continuing education.
-Michelle is an assistant professor of social work and the director of field studies at Pacific University in Forest Grove, OR.
+Michelle is a board member for the National Association of Social Workers (NASW) Oregon as Vice President and is a previous board member for the Association for Play Therapy, Oregon with a sitting position focused on continuing education.
+Michelle served as an assistant professor of social work and the director of field studies at Pacific University in Forest Grove, OR.

 Michelle focuses her clinical practice with individuals affected by abuse/trauma, anxiety, acute or chronic illness in the family and grief/bereavement.
 Michelle utilizes a prescriptive approach to mental health treatment, drawing from a variety of theoretical practices while incorporating current neuroscience and interpersonal neurobiology to meet the unique needs of her clients.
 Michelle provides frequent education and training to the public on topics related to child development, clinical applications, practices and interventions, child and adolescent mental health disorders, traumatic grief and loss and acute or chronic medical illness within the family system.